NessaAz/next-door-group/README.md

 ## Usage
 * Fork the repository and pull the files to your local environment
 * Install flask and a virtual env.
-* Insatll dependencies withign the virtual env
+* Install dependencies within the virtual env
-* The requirements.text will guide you on the needed modules.
+* The pipfile will guide you on the needed modules.
 * Run the application by tyiping `python3.10 run.py`

 ## Issues